Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Pont Jacques Chaban-Delmas

-Place de la Victoire is a square in Bordeaux featuring in its center a modern column about sixteen meters high, placed in the area back in 2005 to honor the local viticulture and Bordeaux’s wine traditions.
+Place de la Victoire is a square in Bordeaux featuring a modern column about sixteen meters high in its center.
+It was placed in the area in 2005 to honor the local viticulture and Bordeaux’s wine traditions.

-On the same square, there is a triumphal arch, but the most popular landmark in the place are the two huge turtles next to the column that kids love to pet when they visit!
+There is a triumphal arch on the same square, but the most popular landmarks are the two huge turtles next to the column that kids love petting when they visit!

 Another modern sight in town not to miss is a vertical lift bridge, from 2013, about 600 meters in length and over 75 in height, with makes it the tallest vertical lift bridge in Europe.